Sulley Muntari denies slapping referee

-Sulley Mntari has categorically denied accusation against him for slapping a referee during a friendly game at the Kotobabi Wembley Park, Accra
+The Ghana international has rubbished allegation leveled against him for slapping a referee during a friendly game in Accra

 The 32-year-old has not played for Ghana since the 2014 FIFA World Cup in Brazil when he was thrown out of the Black Stars camp for slapping a management Committee member.